simplenetes-io/simplenetes_io/docs/PROVISIONING.md

 ### Loadbalancer1

-Lets register the loadbalancer1.
+Let's register the _loadbalancer1_.
 You can add options in the same way as for the *backdoor1*.

 We add `--jump-host` so that we can manage this host via the internal network.
 We add `--expose` so that we open ports in the firewall which the loadbalancer wants incoming traffic on.